CDCgov/SARS-CoV-2_Sequencing/mutations/README.md

-## Common disruptive mutations observed in SARS-CoV-2 genome sequences
+## Common mutations observed in SARS-CoV-2 genome assemblies

 A list of mutations observed by public health or academic institutions engaged in sequencing SARS-CoV-2 clinical specimens.
 Listed mutations are submitted by the community and come with no guarantees or endorsements.
 Mutations relative to reference [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) are provided in both table and VCF formats (*coming soon*) as described below.
-Previous versions of the table are stored in [previous_tsv](mutations/previous_tsv) with filenames timestamped to indicate their revision date.
-A detailed history of updates to the table can be found in the [changelog](mutations/changelog.csv).
+Previous versions of the table are stored in [previous_tsv](previous_tsv) with filenames timestamped to indicate their revision date.
+A detailed history of updates to the table can be found in the [changelog](changelog.csv).

 See also: https://github.com/W-L/ProblematicSites_SARS-CoV2